bilkusg/BabyPlanetarium/README.md

 The control panel is customised with labels which tell you what each key does.
 You press a key by raycasting and hitting the trigger.

 ## raycasting
-If you point at a star and hit the trigger on the right hand controller, the display in the west will show the name, constellation, magnitude, ra and dec of the star.
+If you point at a star and hit the trigger on the right hand controller, the display will show the name, constellation, magnitude, ra and dec of the star.
 As mentioned above, the raycaster also allows use of the control panel in the North.